Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments

-Figure \ref{fig:ow10} shows the results of our open world experiments using 10 suspect programmers and 5 unknown programmers for the single sample attribution case.
-We note that the overall accuracy, ignoring the out of world samples, is 68.3\%.
-While we consider selecting a threshold to be application specific because both the importance and values of the precision and recall measures may vary, when we calculated the F1 scores we determined that, depending on whether identifying correctly predicted samples or out of world samples is more important, the ideal threshold is likely either 60\% or 70\% confidence.
-At 60\% confidence, we have an F1 score of .503 for correctly attributed instances above the threshold, with higher precision than recall.
-At 70\% confidence we have F1 score of .927 for out of world samples below the threshold and .958 for either out of world or incorrectly attributed samples below the threshold, with recall higher than precision for both measures.
-As we increase the threshold the precision for correct attributions rises sharply because as the confidence increases it becomes much more likely that the attribution was correct.
-However, the recall for correct attributions falls sharply because we have many samples which are attributed with low confidence, and once we reach about 30\% confidence we start having many correct attributions among them.
+We consider selecting a threshold to be application specific because both the importance and values of the precision and recall measures may vary.
+With respect to discarding bad attributions, discarding all attributions always had the highest F1 score (.984 for identifying incorrect or out of world samples averaged by sample, .867 for identifying purely out of world samples averaged by author, and 1 otherwise), likely due in part to the heavy weighting of the evaluated dataset in favor of out of world samples.
+However, with respect to keeping correct attributions, the best F1 score occured at a threshold of either 40\% or 50\%, depending on averaging.
+If averaging by sample, the best threshold was 50\% with an F1 score of .348.
+If averaging by author, the best threshold was 40\% with a F1 score of .352.
+As we increase the threshold the precision for correct attributions rises because as the confidence increases it becomes much more likely that the attribution was correct.
+However, the recall for correct attributions falls because we have many samples which are attributed with low confidence, which include many correct attributions once we reach thresholds of 20\% and higher.
 For the out of world and incorrect samples, we notice that precision is consistently high but falls slowly.
-When combined with the fact that the recall rises sharply early before leveling off, this suggests that we quickly identify the majority of the out of world and incorrect samples while discarding relatively few correctly attributed samples, and so once we go beyond a threshold of about 40\% confidence we are mostly losing correct attributions and not identifying out of world or incorrect attributions.
+When combined with the fact that the recall rises sharply early before leveling off, this suggests that we quickly identify the majority of the out of world and incorrect samples while discarding relatively few correctly attributed samples, and so once we go beyond a threshold of about 40\% or 50\% confidence we are mostly losing correct attributions and not identifying as many out of world or incorrect attributions.
 Taken together, this reinforces what we noticed previously in Figure \ref{fig:confidence}: correct attributions have a different, although overlapping, confidence distribution from incorrect attributions and out of world samples.